-2G, 3G, 4G, 5G.
-Today we're going to be talking about wireless Internet connections, NBN, and why you might want to go wireless.
+Let's talk about wireless Internet connections, NBN, and why you may want to go wireless.
 5G is a technology that's coming to Australia.
-I suggest looking it up and having a bit more of a gander.

-5G is putting through these big bold promises of 400 megabits per second and upwards to 1.4 gigabits.
-That is 1,400 megabits per second.
-Now that's four times faster than what the standard NBN connection is promising in Australia.
+5G is putting through these big bold promises of 400 megabits per second up to 1.4 gigabits per second.
+That's four times faster than what the standard NBN connection is promising in Australia.

 Take Speed Numbers With a Grain of Salt